DRDIO/Chatlr/README.md

 	cd /usr/src/Chatlr
 	forever start chatlr.js

 An example script can be found in `install.sh`.
+This is great for getting Chatlr quickly running on Cloud or VPS instance.

+	# Run this command from your local computer into your clean remote Ubuntu box
+	ssh root@IP_ADDRESS 'bash -s CHATLR_DOMAIN TUMBLR_CONSUMER_KEY TUMBLR_CONSUMER_SECRET TUMBLR_USERNAME SESSION_SECRET' < install.sh

+Note that there are other config options available in config.js, like changing the default IP address, port, and OAuth service.